newrelic-experimental/gha-new-relic-exporter/README.md

 1. Configure your New Relic API key as secret in your repository, called it `NEW_RELIC_API_KEY`
-2. The exporter uses automatic token authentication by default, for this you need to ensure that GITHUB_TOKEN has at least read access to the action scope.
+2. The exporter uses automatic token authentication by default, for this you need to ensure that `GITHUB_TOKEN` has at least read access to the action scope.
 Alternatively, you can use a Personal Access Token, in this case, configure your PAT token as secret in your repository, called it `GHA_TOKEN`

-Add `new-relic-exporter.yaml` to .github/workflows
+Create your workflow yaml with below configuration, under .github/workflows, called it `new-relic-exporter.yaml` for example.

+Amend env: section according to the token method in use.
+`GHA_TOKEN: ${{ secrets.GITHUB_TOKEN }}` for automatic token authentication
+`GHA_TOKEN: ${{ secrets.GHA_TOKEN }}` for PAT token authentication

 ```
 name: new-relic-exporter